dhlab-basel/JDNConvertibleCalendar/README.md

 When adding a new subclass for `JDNConvertibleCalendar`, calendar specific methods have to be implemented, e.g., the conversion from and to the Julian Day.
 Calendar specific methods are declared abstract in the base class and have to be implemented when making a subclass.
 The new subclass has to be added to `supportedCalendars` (configuration array) and `convertCalendar` (conversion method) in `JDNConvertibleCalendar`.

+## Change from the Julian to the Gregorian Calendar

+In order to reproduce BCE leap years and the respective length of the month February correctly we have to distinguish between the Gregorian and Julian calendar when calculating the Julian Day Number.
+The separating date is October 15th, 1582 when the Gregorian calendar was introduced in parts of Europe.
+Please note that in the Gregorian calendar October 4th, 1582 is immediately followed by October 15th, 1582.

 ## Scientific board